Bean6754/secure-time/README.md

 # secure-time

-An OpenBSD clone of Whonix's 'sdwdate' and 'bootclockrandomization'.
+An OpenBSD rewrite of Whonix's 'sdwdate' and 'bootclockrandomization'.

 __Dependencies:__